BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/30-WorkerFeatures/20-ArchiveJob.md

 So, you don't have to implement your own archive repository for your entity !

-Here are the description of the interface and the implementation of the default archive repositories :
+Here are the description of the interface and the implementation of the default archive repository :
 ``` csharp title="ITGenericArchiveRepository.cs"
 namespace BIA.Net.Core.Domain.RepoContract
 {